awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

 ## Automating snapshots with Index State Management<a name="managedomains-snapshot-ism"></a>

-You can use the Index State Management \(ISM\) `[snapshot](https://opendistro.github.io/for-elasticsearch-docs/docs/im/ism/policies/#snapshot)` operation to automatically trigger snapshots of indices based on changes in their age, size, or number of documents\.
+You can use the Index State Management \(ISM\) `[snapshot](https://opendistro.github.io/for-elasticsearch-docs/docs/im/ism/policies/#snapshot)` operation to automatically trigger snapshots of indexes based on changes in their age, size, or number of documents\.
 For an example ISM policy using the `snapshot` operation, see [Sample Policies](ism.md#ism-example)\.

 ## Using Curator for snapshots<a name="managedomains-snapshot-curator"></a>